mozilla/glean/docs/user/debugging/android.md

 pidcat [applicationId]
 ```

 In the above `[applicationId]` is the product's application id as defined in the manifest file and/or build script.
-For the Glean sample application, this is `org.mozilla.samples.glean` for a release build and `org.mozilla.samples.glean.debug` for a debug build.
+For the Glean sample application, this is `org.mozilla.samples.gleancore` for a release build and `org.mozilla.samples.gleancore.debug` for a debug build.

 [pidcat]: https://github.com/JakeWharton/pidcat